-4. Conclusions
+4. Conclusion

-In this study, we employed FTIR spectroscopy combined with multivariate analysis to predict adulteration levels in cinnamon powder and evaluated the impact of different data preprocessing methods on prediction accuracy.
+In this study, we investigated the use of a FTIR spectroscopy system and multivariate analysis to predict the level of adulteration in cinnamon powder and we examined the effects of several data preprocessing methods on the accuracy of this prediction.
 We evaluated the quantitative performance of 14 preprocessing techniques and assessed their efficacies on the prediction accuracy of the PLSR model.
-According to the results, OSC with detrending demonstrated the best results for all of the adulterants (soybean powder, hazelnut shell powder, and dry bread powder), with an Rp value of greater than 0.90 and an RMSEP value of under 10% for predicting cinnamon powder adulteration.
+According to the results, OSC with detrending demonstrated the best results for all of the adulterants (soybean powder, hazelnut shell powder, and dry bread powder), with an R2_p value of greater than 0.90 and an RMSEP value of under 10% for predicting cinnamon powder adulteration.
 On the other hand, EMSC with Savitzky-Golay D2 showed the lowest accuracy in predicting adulterants with an RMSEP range of 9-32%.
 However, in comparison with the other adulterants, the accuracy of soybean powder prediction was slightly superior.
 In summary, the PLSR model based on OSC with detrending could predict cinnamon powder adulteration with high accuracy and this combination performed best in all adulterants, while other integrations reduce the model's performance compared to using un-preprocessed data.
-Furthermore, since the effectiveness of preprocessing approaches can across different adulterants, selecting appropriate technique is essential; otherwise, it may compromise the accuracy of fraud prediction.
+Furthermore, given the variation in the effectiveness of preprocessing approaches across different adulterants, selecting an appropriate preprocessing technique is crucial, as otherwise, it may reduce the accuracy of fraud pediction.
 Given the nature of soft computing techniques, it is recommended that future research investigate the use of artificial neural networks and other machine learning methods on predictive accuracy.